 Educational Programming - SHB's Diversity & Inclusion Committee spearheads diversity-themed presentations throughout the year for attorneys and staff.

-Diversity Checklist - SHB requires each attorney to personally commit to diversity as a core value.
-To help achieve our diversity goals, all attorneys are required to complete five to 10 diversity commitment action items from the firm’s award-winning Diversity Checklist as part of the annual evaluation and compensation process.
-Diversity awareness training for staff will soon include a similar checklist.
+Diversity Checklist - SHB requires every attorney to personally commit to diversity as a core value.
+To help achieve our diversity goals, all attorneys are required to complete at least 10 diversity commitment action items from the firm’s Diversity & Inclusion Checklist as part of the annual evaluation and compensation process.

 The Minority Corporate Counsel Association (MCCA) has recognized SHB for its outstanding diversity program by awarding the Thomas L. Sager Award to the firm in 2001, 2002 and 2010.
 In 2004, the Jackson County Bar Association honored SHB with its inaugural Pyramid of Diversity Award for supporting diversity in Kansas City through recruiting, retention and promotion policies, as well as through partnerships with organizations that share the same goal.

-The 2013 edition of the Vault Guide to the Top 100 Law Firms ranked SHB 6th in Overall Diversity, 6th in Diversity for Women and 3rd in Diversity for Minorities.
+The 2014 edition of the Vault Guide to the Top 100 Law Firms ranked SHB 4th in Diversity for Minorities, 5th in Diversity for Individuals with Disabilities, 6th in Overall Diversity, 7th in Diversity for Women, and 14th in LGBT Diversity.
 Vault compiled its rankings based on data from anonymous surveys of law firm associates across the United States.

 SHB Director of Strategic Diversity Initiatives

 William A. Yoder